RECLAIM BELIEVES IN...

 Allison was selected as one of two organizers in the Triangle area to become a part of The Container Store’s Contained Home program.
 As an independent representative, Allison works with Container Store customers to declutter and organize their spaces, as well as design elfa and TCS Closets.

-Allison is currently training with the ADD Coach Academy in order to better serve her clients with ADHD.
-She believes that coaching, combined with organizing, can improve quality of life.
+Allison has studied under the ADD Coach Academy in order to better serve her clients with ADHD.

 Allison’s education includes a marketing degree from Radford University.
-She is a member of the the National Association of Professional Organizers (NAPO)and has served as the Vice President and Communications & Technology Director of NAPO’s North Carolina chapter.
-Allison is also an active member of the Junior League of Raleigh.
+She is a member of the National Association of Professional Organizers (NAPO)and has served as the Vice President and Communications & Technology Director of NAPO’s North Carolina chapter.

 Amie Garcia is a professional organizer dedicated to helping clients find solutions that create peace and encourage efficiency in their lives.
 She takes pride in finding simple solutions to fit how people really live.

 Amie began her career in professional development and community outreach before getting a Master’s degree in elementary education.
 After several years of teaching, Amie found herself helping family and friends clear out their clutter and reenergizing their spaces.
 It was then that she decided it was time to put her skills as an organizer to work.

 Amie earned a Bachelor of Arts degree from James Madison University and a Master’s degree in Elementary Education from East Carolina University.
 She has trained extensively and has significant experience with clients who have Attention Deficit Disorders (ADHD) and Learning Disabilities.
 She is a member of the National Association of Professional Organizers (NAPO).